A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

 \subsection{Edge dislocation in Si}

-We now move to testing our adaptive QM/MM schemes when the QM reference model is an electronic structure model for Si.
-We choose NRL-TB model \cite{cohen94} as the reference model, which is a successful tight-binding model for Si.
+Next, we test our adaptive QM/MM schemes when the QM reference model is a simple electronic structure model for Si.
+We choose the NRL-TB model \cite{cohen94} as the reference model, which is a successful tight-binding model.
 See the Appendix~\ref{sec:NRL} for a short review.
-Our choice of Si as the material is due to the fact that it is a rich semi-conducting material for which we have also strong theoretical and numerical evidence for the localisation of its interatomic forces~\cite{chen18, chen16}, which is an essential ingredient in our analysis.
+Its much lower computational cost (compared with DFT) allows us to perform some validation that would no longer be possible with DFT.
+Our choice of Si as the material is due to the fact that it is a rich semi-conducting material for which we have also strong theoretical and numerical evidence for the localisation of its interatomic forces~\cite{chen18, chen16}.

-We consider (110)[100] edge dislocation in Si, where the same quasi-2D setting as that in the last example is applied.
-The far-field predictor is given in the Appendix~\ref{sec:sub:apd:disloc}.
+We consider a (110)[100] edge dislocation in Si, where the same quasi-2D setting as that in the last example is applied.
+The far-field predictor, $u_0$, is given in Appendix~\ref{sec:sub:apd:disloc}.
 Figure~\ref{fig:geom_crack} illustrates the corresponding QM/MM decomposition and the core geometry.
-Again, we choose a sufficiently large computational domain and MM region, $R_{\Omega}=100r^{\rm Si}_0$ and $\RMM=90r^{\rm Si}_0$, where $r^{\rm Si}_0$ is the lattice constant of Si.
+Again, we choose a sufficiently large computational domain and MM region, $R_{\Omega}=100r^{\rm Si}_0$ and $\RMM=90r^{\rm Si}_0$, where $r^{\rm Si}_0$ is the lattice constant of Si (diamond).

-The construction of the ACE potential used for QM/MM models for edge dislocation in Si is the same as that for edge dislocation in W, which has already been given in Section \ref{sec:sub:params_study}.
-The only difference is that the data in the training sets is evaluated by NRL-TB model instead of EAM potential.
+The construction of the ACE potential used for QM/MM models for edge dislocation in Si is the same as that for edge dislocation in W, given in Section \ref{sec:sub:params_study}.
+The only difference is that the data in training set is evaluated by NRL-TB model instead of EAM potential.
 The {\it a priori} error estimate of corresponding QM/MM models for edge dislocation reads~\cite[Theorem 3.4]{2021-qmmm3}

 Figure \ref{fig:conv_disloc_Si} plots the convergences of the approximation error $\|\bar{u}-\uH\|_{\UsH}$, and the error estimators $\eta(\uH)$, $\eta^{\rm exact}(\uH)$ against $N_{\rm QM}$ during the adaptive computations.
 Similar to the Figure \ref{fig:conv_crack} shown in the last section, we observe that two error estimators follow the trend of the approximation error fairly closely, which verifies again that $\eta(\uH)$ and $\eta^{\rm exact}(\uH)$ can provide efficient and reliable estimators for NRL-TB Si is the reference model.
 Moreover, the difference between $\eta(\uH)$ and $\eta^{\rm exact}(\uH)$ is still marginal (with a prefactor 1.51) especially when $N_{\rm QM}$ is large, which demonstrates the accuracy of the {\it practical} error estimator.